Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Here are some of the most important things to note when choosing a budget coffee maker:

-Cheap coffee machines have simple and easy controls.
-However, make sure the controls are reliable and check online reviews to ensure there are no issues with buttons falling off or dials cracking.
+If you’re thinking about a machine with a few more controls, make sure they are reliable.
+You can check online reviews to ensure there are no issues with buttons falling off or dials cracking.

 Number of cups